GoogleCloudPlatform/podcast/site/content/post/episode-73-cloud-functions-with-bret-mcgowen/index.md

 And so in that case, some external entity is calling it over HTTP.
 And as soon as you deploy a Cloud Function, you automatically get an HTTPS end-point.
 We set up the [INAUDIBLE] and all that, so you can immediately do secure traffic without having to do any sort of configuration or anything like that.
 So that's one way that it gets triggered.

 The second category of Cloud Functions are what we call background functions.
 So HTTP functions are synchronous, in that you make a call, function runs, and it gives you a response back.
 Background functions run in response to some events that occur in the cloud.
 So for example, we have Cloud Storage.
-So if a file is uploaded to Cloud Storage, we, internally, as Google Cloud Platform, will invoke your Cloud Function with all the meta-data around the file that was just mutated, whether it was uploaded, deleted, modified in some way.
+So if a file is uploaded to Cloud Storage, we, internally, as Google Cloud, will invoke your Cloud Function with all the meta-data around the file that was just mutated, whether it was uploaded, deleted, modified in some way.

 So we'll invoke your function for you, and give you that metadata.
 If a message comes in Pub/Sub, for example-- same thing.
 And then again, we take care of all the scaling.
 So if you're just getting tons and tons of files uploaded, you don't have to worry about provisioning that infrastructure to respond to all those events.
 Cloud Functions will do that for you.